What we know about the suspect’s movements before, during and after the shooting of UnitedHealthcare CEO Brian Thompson

 7:00 a.m. – He is no longer on the bike and is heading northbound on 86th Street.

-7:12 a.m. – Thompson is pronounced dead at the hospital, police say.

-7:30 a.m. – The suspect is seen near the George Washington Bridge and a Port Authority bus terminal off 178th Street.
+7:30 a.m. – He is seen near the George Washington Bridge and a Port Authority bus station off 178th Street.

 The-CNN-Wire